Over 1 day

 - Galvanized steel will rust, so it’s not a common choice for a backyard greenhouse.
 However, commercial growers often use galvanized frames and polyethylene greenhouse coverings.

-- UV-resistant polycarbonate sheets.
-Made from a thick plastic, UV-resistant polycarbonate is durable and less expensive than glass.
-It’s not as heavy as glass yet it retains more heat and provides better insulation.
+- UV-resistant polycarbonate sheets: Made from a thick plastic, UV-resistant polycarbonate is durable and less expensive than glass.
+It’s not as heavy as glass, yet it retains more heat and provides better insulation.
 Polycarbonate plastic for a greenhouse can become yellow or cloudy over time, which reduces the amount of light transmitted, so expect to replace it.
 Most UV-resistant polycarbonate is warranted for five to ten years.
 Some manufacturers' warranties go up to 15 years.

 Glass greenhouses are the most popular types of greenhouses.
 Use a building plan or create your own.
+Practice safety when working with glass.
+Wear eye protection and use cut-resistant gloves.

 - It’s usually best to build wall frames for a glass greenhouse on the ground or other flat surface and then raise them into place.